dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 This script leverages the [Local Group Policy Object (LGPO)](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10#what-is-the-local-group-policy-object-lgpo-tool) tool in the [Microsoft Security Compliance Toolkit (SCT)](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10) to apply settings in the image.
 The settings are documented and exported on the target machine under **C:\\Windows\\Logs\\ImagePrep\\LGPO**.
 This approach was taken to simplify troubleshooting, enabling you to leverage Group Policy Results.

-The Ui form offers the following actions:
+The UI form offers the following actions:

 **Office 365 ProPlus**

--   Install the *latest* version of Office 365 ProPlus monthly channel.
+-   Install the **latest** version of Office 365 ProPlus monthly channel.

 -   Apply recommended settings.